Traces of My Lipstick: Critical reception

+boxed in by the constraints of formulaic songwriting and run-of-the-mill production."

 Commercial performance

 Traces of My Lipstick debuted at number twenty-eight on the US Billboard 200 and number six on the Top R&B/Hip-Hop Albums chart, lower than their two previous albums.
-It eventually received platinum certification by the RIAA for more than one million copies shipped to stores.
+The album reached Gold status on June 30, 1998 and was eventually certified Platinum by the Recording Industry Association of America (RIAA) on June 21, 1999, for shipments figures in excess of one million copies.